Model architecture: Masked Language Model

 - English only: The model provides meaningful representations for English text only.

 - Distributional shift: Embeddings capture the state of the training data at the time it was scraped.
-Downstream classifiers will need to be validated or retrained upon release of new embeddings to ensure that they are still serving their intended purpose.
+Downstream classifiers will need to be validated or retrained upon release of new embedding models to ensure that they are still serving their intended purpose.

-- Longer texts: Sentence embeddings are the average of contextualized word embeddings, and the embeddings of longer sentences may not capture the meaning accurately across the entire sequence length.
+embedoutputs are the aggregation of contextualized word embeddings; hence, the embeddings of longer inputs may not capture the meaning accurately across the entire sequence length.

-Guided by the NAACL Ethics Review Questions, we describe the potential for misuse of the Representation model.
-By documenting adverse use cases, we aim to keep our team accountable for addressing them.
-It is our goal to prevent adversarial actors from leveraging the model to the following malicious ends.
+Guided by the NAACL Ethics Review Questions, we describe below the model-specific concerns around misuse of the Representation model.
+By documenting adverse use cases, we aim to encourage Cohere and its customers to prevent adversarial actors from leveraging our models to the following malicious ends.

 - Extraction of identity and demographic information: Using embeddings to classify the group identity or demographics of text authors or persons mentioned in a text.
 Group identification and private information should be consensually provided by individuals and not inferred by any automatic system.